Prisberg/Prisberg/README.md

 <h2>About Me</h2>
 <p>
 I have a background in front-end development, combined with hands-on experience managing IT hardware and networks.
-After completing my IT-focused military service, I am eager to return to coding and deepen my expertise in web technologies.
+On completing my IT-focused military service, I am eager to return to coding and deep into the fog of creative programming.
 </p>

 <h2>Skills</h2>